icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 ```

-On your desktop system cat your public key if on *nix based system and copy and paste.
+On your desktop system cat your public key if on *NIX based system and copy and paste.

 ```
 $ cat ./id_rsa.pub